dekagetr/dekagetr/README.md

 - 👋 Hi, I’m @dekagetr
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...5
-- 💞️ I’m looking to collaborate on ...shbx
+- 💞️ I’m looking to collaborate on ...shbx55
 - 📫 How to reach me ...543
 - 😄 Pronouns: ...fhg
 - ⚡ Fun fact: ...85